Coronavirus in Michigan: Here’s what to know Oct. 20, 2020

-Monday’s update represents 2,909 new cases and 21 additional deaths over the last two days.
-On Saturday, the state reported 144,897 total cases and 7,010 deaths.
+Tuesday’s update represents 1,586 new cases and 22 additional deaths, including one from a Vital Records review.
+On Monday, the state reported 147,806 total cases and 7,031 deaths.

 Hospitalizations have increased steadily for the last four weeks, including a slight uptick in critical care and ventilator use.

-Michigan’s 7-day moving average for daily cases was 1,620 on Monday, the highest since early April.
+Michigan’s 7-day moving average for daily cases has increased to 1,670 as of Tuesday, the highest since April 7 when it was 1,622.
 The state’s fatality rate is 4.8%.
 The state also reports “active cases,” which were listed at 31,300 on Monday.
 More than 109,000 have recovered in Michigan.

 Michigan coronavirus headlines: